Updated on Feb 13, 2023 by Surobhi Chatterjee

 Admission to the B.Tech Engineering Physics course is mainly based on the Class 12 board exam scores; and entrance exam scores.
 The entrance exams one needs to appear in may differ as per the university/college one applies to.
 The same applies to cut-offs as well.
 Hence, aspiring students are advised to check eligibility criteria for admission before registering.

 After the results are declared based on the cut-off scores, the aspirants may be called for an interview.
-Lastly, the seats are allotted, followed by fee-payment.
+Lastly, the seats are allotted, followed by fee payment.
+The course falls under the umbrella of B.Tech and therefore, follows a similar admission procedure.
 Here are some common steps students follow to secure an admission:

 Aspirants may complete the admissions either online or offline.
 Given the pandemic situation, most colleges and universities have an online admission process in place.
 To apply, fill in the required details such as contact number, course of interest, address, etc., and upload the documents, as mentioned on the college’s official website.